To register for an upcoming Building Resiliency training, click here to visit the Upcoming Events page.

 If you have questions about this training program, please contact us at email@example.com or 616-228-4546.

-The Michigan Chapter of the National Children’s Alliance gratefully acknowledges the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice, for allowing us to reproduce, in part or in whole, the training entitled, Building Resiliency in Child Abuse Organizations.
+The Children's Advocacy Centers of Michigan gratefully acknowledges the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice, for allowing us to reproduce, in part or in whole, the training entitled, Building Resiliency in Child Abuse Organizations.